Gamera: P Productions

 As aforementioned, there have been contradicting theories regards the original conceptor of Gamera where even Noriaki Yuasa and Niisan Takahashi and Yonejiro Saito weren't truly aware of.
-Tomio Sagisu, the founder of P Productions, had repeatedly participated in Daiei Film productions most notably The Whale God and Buddha (jp).
+Tomio Sagisu, the founder of P Productions, had repeatedly participated in Daiei Film productions most notably The Whale God and Buddha.
 Sagisu claimed that his 1962 demo reel (Note: About "a giant, monstrous turtle which flies by emitting flames from its retracted limbs".) for the project STOP Series, could be the original idea of Daiei's Gamera.
 Sagisu initially showed the demo reel to his teacher Eiji Tsuburaya, who had repeatedly associated with Masaichi Nagata and Daiei Film before Gamera.
 In response to this, Toho paid attention to Sagisu's idea, and the company later brought the project to Fuji Television, however STOP Series was eventually cancelled.
 Later, Sagisu instead brought the reel to Daiei Film to launch a project, and believed that this eventually became the prototype of Gamera.
 Sagisu once inquired Yonesaburo Tsukiji, another student of Tsuburaya and participated in both Nezura and Gamera, however Tsukiji didn't agree with Sagisu's claim and instead noted Hidemasa Nagata as the inventor.

 There is also a testimony about the development of Gamera by the designer Akira Inoue, which might not entirely correspond with Sagisu's claim; Inoue designed over 50 different designs of Gamera for the 1965 film, including drastically different ones from the final version, such as a limb-less monster to crawl on the ground like a centipede.